 As I studied the wine list while everyone else was reading the dinner menu, the sommelier (Somm) offered assistance.
 Since the common meal was steak, a bold Red was the obvious choice.
-The Somm suggested Napa Cab or Sonoma Merlot within our budget (below $100), but neither wine was outstanding and my Napa or Sonoma selections were too expensive.
-So, I suggested looking at Spain where wines are often a good value, and suddenly I found the perfect wine!
+The Somm suggested Napa Cab or Sonoma Merlot in our budget (below $100), but neither was outstanding and my California selections were too expensive.
+So, I suggested looking at Spain where wines are often a good value, and suddenly there was the perfect wine!
 CLIO (El Nido Clio) was a bit young (2016 vintage) but Somm agreed to decant, and $90 was fair price for bottle sold at $45 retail.

 Needless to say, everyone agreed that Clio was an outstanding choice and a second bottle was quickly enjoyed by all.

 70% Monastrell 30% Cabernet Sauvignon | Monastrell is more commonly known as Mourvedre outside Spain.

 Winery says “Dark cherry red.
 Intense nose of ripe fruits (cassis) and confit fruit mixed with sensations of toasted coffee and licorice which brings finesse and elegance.
 Strength, flesh, savory and opulence combine on the palate of this wine that develops in bottle.”

 NEXT WINE DINNER IS MARCH 12 AT FORTE RISTORANTE, CALDWELL NJ